Pinu, Papua New Guinea: Projects

-In the early 1980s, a project was initiated between the people of Pinu and Ilimo Farm to farm Shogum.
+In the early 1980s, a project was initiated between the people of Pinu and Ilimo Farm to farm Sorghum.
 This project got off the ground and was managed by the Incorporated Land Owner group called Abadi Business Group.
 The business group was managed by locals the project was a success up until the Ilimo Farm ceased operations, and this caused the business to restrategise to sustain itself. despite many attempts to progress their business plans, the land owner group eventually ceased operations.
 It is believed small amounts of funds invested with commercial banks still earn a minimum interest and it is yet to be claimed.
 The Abadi Business group has since been deregistered by Investment Promotion Authority.

 in the 1990s, the European Union through its Aid agency, built a solar operated pump system to pump water from underground water system to supply the village.
 Each clan was supplied with four thanks with taps to be accessed by each homes, however, this system has since ceased, with all tanks rusted and destroyed.
 This has somewhat put a huge burden on the women folk who have now resorted to fetching water from wells, which are sometimes unhealthy due to proximity of hole toilets.

 In 2010, a group was formed by people from Pinu, Manumanu and Toutu villages to basically seek to improve the roads leading to their respective villages.
 The people had faced hardship, as at times they would be cut off from accessing utilities and services in the city.
 The group somewhat achieve their purpose merely as a pressure group, pushing the local member of Parliament Hon.
 Paru Aihi to improve the road.
 The Governor made possible some funds which were given and expedited for the project.
 However, this upgrade was short-lived the following year when the wet season reverted the condition of the road to its initial state.
-In 10 May 2012, two separate print media reported the elected member of Parliament, Hon.
+On 10 May 2012, two separate print media reported the elected member of Parliament, Hon.
 Paru Aihi, making a pledge of five million kina to the Pinu people from the LNG developer as part of its responsibility for the 'gas pipeline corridor' who will be affected by the pipeline.
 The funding was channeled through the provincial government, and will be drawn and paid to the contractor to build a proper all-weather road from the main highway all the way to Manumanu, including the Toutu road.
 Unfortunately, this project has not taken off, with the funds yet to be received, or has been diverted to other projects.